 A course of study modeled after curriculum 525 is available for international students.
 Further information is available from the Curricular Officer or Academic Associate.
-TOEFL is required.

 A baccalaureate degree, or equivalent, from a program with a calculus sequence and a calculus-based physics sequence that results in an APC of 323 is required for direct input.
 Courses in the physical sciences and engineering are desirable.
 Officers not meeting the academic requirements for direct input enter the program via one or two quarters of Engineering Science (Curriculum 460).
+A TOP SECRET security clearance is required with SPECIAL INTELLIGENCE (SI) clearance obtainable.